-According to the NCES, around one-third of incoming freshmen in America qualify as first generation.
-Receiving a college acceptance letter is a milestone to celebrate, but heading into uncharted academic territory is challenging.
-First generation students can’t rely on parents or siblings who’ve attended college for guidance through the admission, financial aid, and registration processes.
-That’s partially why their dropout rate is four times higher than second generation students.
+According to the NCES, one-third of freshmen in America qualify as a first generation college student.
+Receiving a college acceptance letter is a milestone to celebrate.
+However, heading into uncharted academic territory is challenging.
+First generation students can’t rely on the experience of parents or siblings for guidance.
+The admission, financial aid, and registration processes can be overwhelming.
+Not to mention figuring out which college is a good fit.
+And weighing various factors like prestige and cost.
+It gets even more complicated when comparing the cost before and after financial aid.
+This is a major contributor to a high dropout rate among first gen students who attend college.
+It’s four times higher than second gen students.
 Nearly 90 percent of low-income, first generation students leave college without a diploma.
+This indicates a desperate need for more accessible financial aid.

 Ranking Top Scholarships for First Generation College Students